Docs

 For more information about query specifications, see the Spring Data JPA documentation.

-Spring Data query objects are interfaces that extend the Spring Data Repository interface.
-This is the base interface of all the other repository interfaces, and it contains no methods at all.
+Spring Data query classes aren’t classes, but interfaces that extend the Spring Data Repository interface.
+This is the base interface of all other repository interfaces.
+It contains no methods.

-You write query methods for your query objects in the same way you would write query methods for your repositories.
+You would write query methods for your query classes in the same way you would write query methods for your repositories.
 You can use projections, pagination, custom queries, and so on.
-However, specification queries do not work.
+However, specification queries don’t work.

 import org.springframework.data.domain.Page;